Edison, Tesla, Westinghouse, and the Race to Electrify the World!

 How does AC/DC relate to solar energy?

-At Paradise Energy Systems, we are in the business of giving our customers the power to create their own electricity.
+At Paradise Energy, we are in the business of giving our customers the power to create their own electricity.
 Direct current is the electricity created by a solar system.
 This is then converted to alternating current by an inverter, which is what we use in our homes.
 Solar uses a system very similar to Edison’s DC, where power is generated close to where it is consumed (called distributed generation).
 As solar becomes more popular in our homes and businesses, direct current will again become prominent in our lives.
 The war of the electric currents continues!